tomytate/Mass/CONTRIBUTING.md

 ## Coding Standards

+- **No Comments**: Code must be self-documenting.
+Do not leave comments.
+- **Chronological Ordering**: Members must be ordered chronologically (Fields → Constructors → Properties → Methods).
+- **No TODOs**: Complete all tasks before merging.
 - Follow `.editorconfig` conventions
 - Use C# 14 features where appropriate
 - Maintain 80%+ test coverage for new code